Tunnel of Mousse Cake

 My friend, Cindee, shared her family recipe for this tunnel of mousse cake after I posted a different mousse cake on the blog last month.
 When I’ve seen “tunnel” cakes like this Chocolate Tunnel Cake from my friend Maria at Two Peas & Their Pod, my mouth can’t help but water!

+So when debating what to make for our Easter dessert, besides the annual fudge lamb, this brilliant dessert came to mind.
+And what a cake it was.
 The whole darned family licked their plates clean.
-The mousse reminded me of soft chocolate ice cream, which isn’t surprising considered it’s made of heavy cream, cocoa, and sugar.
-And the cake had a delicate crumb without the chocolate intensity that my daughter finds too rich.
+The mousse reminded me of soft chocolate ice cream, which isn’t surprising considering it’s made of heavy cream, cocoa, and sugar.
+Plus, the cake had a delicate crumb without the chocolate intensity that my daughter finds too rich.
 So everyone was pleased.
 Score one for the baker.

 More Mousse Dessert Recipes You’ll Love: